top of page

 Wednesday (May 20) -- Breakfast came gratis of the hotel, and consisted of one hard-boiled egg (still hot), cold cuts, toast and jam, and coffee.
 Afterwards, we packed our bags and drove 20 miles to Amsterdam, "City of a Thousand-and-One Bridges."
 Those bridges cross over 100 kilometers of canals, that crisscross the city.
 We took a tour boat through the network of canals, which is a relaxing way to see Amsterdam.
 Our tour guide pointed out various sights, speaking alternately in French, Dutch, English, and, I believe, German.
 It was another bright, clear day, and every view was postcard perfect.
 The canals are flushed daily and sparkled jew-like under the bright sun.

 Most of central Amsterdam is little changed since the 17th century and, like Zandvoort, is built of bricks.
 The buildings are four-and-five stories tall, freshly painted, and well-kept.
 Most streets are narrow and used for walking and bicycling.
-Bicyclists were everywhere, chiming their bells to alert you of their approach.
+Bicyclists were everywhere, chiming their bells to alert us of their approach.
 The other mode of city transportation were the trolleys, which clanged noisily back-and-forth on the boulevards.
 As we neared the house where Anne Frank and her family had hid from the Nazis, we encountered long lines of people waiting to get in.
 Having read "The Diary of Anne Frank", my big regret is that we shunned waiting in line, and therefore missed the opportunity to see what is now known as "The Anne Frank House."

 After lunch, we headed for southeast Belgium.
 Our destination was Liege, where we would be staying for the next three nights.
 Or so we thought.
 We crossed more stretches of open farm county, until reaching the Meuse River, where the Flemish Plain gives way to rolling hills.
 We followed the Meuse to the Belgian border, and down into Liege.